-- 1. Formative Evaluation serves as data collection while the program is in progress.
+- Formative Evaluation serves as data collection while the program is in progress.
 This evaluation's findings can be applied to formulating and modifying program activities.
-If it is known what aspects are harmful during the activity and if the decision-makers can determine their attitude toward the ongoing activity, it is possible to prevent waste (Leighton, 2019). - 2.
-Summative Evaluation is carried out if the activity program has been implemented.
-The purpose of summative evaluation is to determine the extent to which a program has value, particularly in comparison to the implementation of other programs.
+If it is known what aspects are harmful during the activity and if the decision-makers can determine their attitude toward the ongoing activity, it is possible to prevent waste (Leighton, 2019). - Summative Evaluation is carried out if program has the activity implemented.
+The purpose summative evaluation is to determine the extent to which a program has value, particularly in comparison to the implementation of other programs.
 Summative assessments benefit educators who adopt programs whose outcomes, programs, and procedures are evaluated (Arrogante et al., 2021).